Julius Debrah

-Julius Debrah (born 24 April 1966) is a Ghanaian politician and chief of staff to the president of Ghana, John Dramani Mahama.
+Julius Debrah (born 24 April 1966) is a Ghanaian politician and chief of staff to the President of Ghana, John Dramani Mahama.
 He is a member of the National Democratic Congress.
 He is the current Chief of Staff of the Republic of Ghana.
 In February 2015, he was appointed chief of staff after the former, Prosper Douglas Bani was removed from office and assigned as Ambassador Extraordinaire and Plenipotentiary.
 Debrah previously held the positions of Minister of Local Government and Rural Development and Regional Minister for Eastern Region.

 Education

 Debrah studied at Mpraeso Secondary School, then moved to Achimota School for A Levels from 1987 to 1989.
 Following this, he gained admission to the University of Ghana, where he obtained a Bachelor of Arts in Archaeology and Sociology.

+In July 2026, he obtained a doctorate degree in Museum and Heritage Studies from the University of Ghana.

 Politics

 As Parliamentary Candidate

 In the 2000 Ghana Elections, he stood as a parliamentary candidate in the Suhum (Ghana parliament constituency) and lost to Ransford Agyapong, the New Patriotic Party candidate, by gaining 12,368 of the votes cast, representing 41.20% whilst the winner got 16,494 votes, representing 54.90%.
 In 2004, he again stood for the parliamentary seat in the Suhum (Ghana parliament constituency) and lost to the New Patriotic Party's Frederick Opare-Ansah, who got 21,720 votes representing 55.20% against his 17,125 votes representing 43.50%.

 In 2012, when his party (NDC) was in power, he once again stood for the parliamentary candidate for the Suhum (Ghana parliament constituency) seat and lost by 388 votes, the closest he had come in the three times he had stood for the parliamentary seat.
 He lost to the incumbent rival from the 2004 Elections, Frederick Opare-Ansah, who got 24,046 votes representing 49.28% whilst he got 23,658 representing 48.49%.